lkoepsel/microserver/README.md

 # Pico W LED Demo
 The contents of this folder enable a simple web page offering the ability to turn LED's on or off.
 The page is served by a small server called [microdot](), which was written for [MicroPython](), running on a Pico W. It is intended to serve as a simple example as to how to develop a user-facing webpage running on the Pico W.
+## Versions

-There are three different versions, *_v1*, *_v2* and *_v3*.
-With each version is:
+There are different versions, *_v1*, *_v2*, *_v3* etc.

+Initially run *mpbuild.py*, this will setup the board with version 1 of the software.
+See "Automation..." below for more information.

+To move to the next version.
+Each version has:
 * *webserver_vn.py* - contains the code which runs as main.py on the Pico.
 * *index_vn.py* - contains the web page code and needs to be copied to *template/index.html* on the Pico.

-To view each version:
+To view the next version:
-1. Copy the desired *webserver_vn.py* to main.py, you can make this automatic by changing the value n in the file *files.txt* so that it copies the desired version.
+1. Copy the desired *webserver_vn.py* to *:main.py*.
-2. Duplicate the matching version of *index_vn.html* to *index.html* and mpbuild will copy appropriately.
+2. Copy the matching version of *templates/index_vn.html* to *:templates/index.html*.
-3. Run mpbuild.py to load the Pico.
-See "Automation..." below for more information.
+3. Starting with version 4, you will also need to copy *templates/header_v4.tpl* to *:templates/header.tpl*

+### Version 1
+Very simple page which will provide the capability to turn the built-in LED ON/OFF.
+Introduces the HTTP POST method to pass a single value.

+### Version 2
+Moves from the built-in LED to four LEDs of different colors.
+Expands on HTTP POST method for several values.

+### Version 3
+Fixes the user experience to allow for any number of the four LED's to be switched ON/OFF simultaneously.
+Adds the use of variables to be passed via the concept of a template, making the user experience more dynamic.

+### Version 4
+Adds information to the four LED's by providing documentation as to the color/pin combination expected.
+This adds using a template file with variables, expanding on the user experience.

+### Version 5
+Provides the capability for the user to set both the color and pin number being used.
+Similar to version 4, however, adds another form for the user to setup the breadboard.
 ## Additional Files Required
 ### secrets.py
 This file contains the SSID and password of your desired wireless LAN connection: